Weiterstadt prison bombing: Damage

-The Weiterstadt prison took eight years to build and cost 250 million Marks ($155 million).
+The Weiterstadt prison took eight years to build and cost 250 million Marks (US$155 million).
 It was designed to be multi-use and high-tech.

-No one was harmed in the attack; at the time, the prison was not holding inmates yet – they were expected by May 1993.
+No one was harmed as the prison was not yet in use.
 According to RAF expert Alexander Straßner, during the attack "the very points of criticism that had been raised against the command level in advance [...] were systematically eliminated.
 In the attack, target selection, technical perfection, a previously unattainable level of damage were combined with the demonstrative pre-exercise of protecting human life."

-However there are widely differing estimates of the damage inflicted:
+There are widely differing estimates of the cost of the damage: